Maybe, says Real Bread Campaign coordinator Chris Young.

 A growing number of studies, however, collectively suggest that making bread using a genuine sourdough process might have greater nutritional and other health benefits

-Over those many hours of slow fermentation, lactic acid bacteria (LAB) produce lactic and acetic acids (and other compounds), which research suggests might (see the caveats below) perform a number of useful tasks, such as:
+Over those many hours of slow fermentation, lactic acid bacteria (LAB) produce lactic and acetic acids (and other compounds), which research suggests might (please see the caveats below) have one or more of a number of beneficial effects: